smswithoutborders/SMSwithoutborders_API_services/docs/grpc.md

 | country_code          | string | The [ISO 3166-1 alpha-2 code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) associated with the phone number. e.g., `CM` for Cameroon. |
 | client_publish_pub_key | string | An `X25519` public key for publishing, `base64 encoded`.                                                                                   |

-> [!NOTE]
->
-> Technically the server gets the phone number and country code from the gateway client.
->

 ---